PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.2.md

 Alternatively, you can calculate it directly:
 [1.5 \times 2^8 = 384.]

-Q96 in Uniswap V3
+Q96 in Dragonswap V2

-In Uniswap V3, sqrtPriceX96 uses Q96 notation, where the fractional part is scaled by 96 bits, effectively shifting the decimal point far to the right.
+In Dragonswap V2, sqrtPriceX96 uses Q96 notation, where the fractional part is scaled by 96 bits, effectively shifting the decimal point far to the right.
 The total 256-bit representation is split as follows: